thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 <div class = "lvm-task-number"><p>Task 2:</p></div>

-I open a new `init.pp` manifest to begin the definition of the main `pasture` class.
+I'll open a new `init.pp` manifest to begin the definition of the main `pasture` class.

     vim pasture/manifests/init.pp

-So far, this should look just like the `cowsay` class, except that the package resource will manage the `pasture` package instead of `cowsay`.
+So far, this should look just like the `cowsay` class I created in the last lesson, that the package resource will manage the `pasture` package instead of `cowsay`.

 ```puppet
 class pasture {